drwhomphd/AuditdAndroid/README.md

 The 'prebuilt' directory contains precompiled binaries used for this program.
 As of right now it only contains the pre-compiled 2.6.29 kernel used with QEMU.

 The 'scripts' directory contains helper scripts that can be used to aid testing the code, installing code on the system, and building vm tarballs.
 They're more utility glue than polished products.

+The 'patches' directory contains patches that enable certain advanced functionalities in the AOSP build.
+For example, it would enable the creation of an AUDIT permission that could be used by userland applications.

 ## Modifications of the original Audit configuration ##